MatthewClarkOSU/Airline-App/README.md

 * Type **npm install** to install all dependencies.
 * Type **npm start** to run the app locally

-* Check back for new features and updates!

 Copyright (c) 2021 Matt Clark